Twyfelfontein

 People have inhabited the area for an estimated 6000 years and left visual proof of their existence in art carved into the rocks and paintings on rock faces.

 Twyfelfontein means "uncertain fountain" in Afrikaans.
 It lies in the barren Damaraland region of western Namibia, a desert area scattered by rocky outcrops and boulders.
-Tours that visit the northern part of Nambia normally spend a couple of nights in the area.
+Tours that visit the northern part of Namibia normally spend a couple of nights in the area.

 Location